oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 services MUST either ignore them or fail the request if the provided values do not match the service-determined values.

-Assume a client has out-of-band knowledge that a service has the latter behavior for certain non-insertable properties.
-Then it can provide these properties in an insert request and benefit from the certainty that, if the request succeeds, their service-determined values match the provided values.
-Providing such properties effectively imposes "post-conditions" that must be met for the request to succeed.

-Otherwise, clients SHOULD omit non-insertable properties from the request body.

 Non-insertable properties include (and are not limited to)

 - dependent properties that are tied to non-key properties of the principal entity through a referential constraint [OData-CSDL, section 8.5](#ODataCSDL) (informally: "denormalized" properties),